janimatic/xclip/readme.md

 Your contribution is most welcome !

 # Roadmap
+- [ ] Fix the cmake multi-platform workflow error : Could NOT find Lua (see Github worflow at the bottom of this page

 - [ ] Support xclipio in open and close source apps with the xclip c++ library
  	- [x] Tahoma2D / OpenToonz